Get tasty recipes delivered to your inbox! Sign up now

 Tips for the Best Orange Glazed Tofu

 Garnish for texture – Sprinkle with sesame seeds or chopped green onions for extra flavor.
+A squeeze of fresh lime over the finished dish cuts through the sweetness beautifully.

 FAQs